firemodels/test_bundles/README.md

 [smokeview](https://github.com/firemodels/test_bundles/releases/tag/SMOKEVIEW_TEST).
 These programs are tested daily by the scripts cfastbot, firebot and smokebot found in the [bot repo](https://github.com/firemodels/bot).
-The bots upload manuals, repo hashes and version strings to a [github release in this repository](https://github.com/firemodels/test_bundles/releases) if they do not find any errors.
+These bots upload manuals, repo hashes and version strings to a [github release in this repository](https://github.com/firemodels/test_bundles/releases) if they do not find any errors.
 Another set of scripts then use these repo hashes and version strings to build bundles and upload them to the same github release.